 So why does this stir within me an awe for God?
 It does because the scale of complexity and beauty is unnerving to my core.
 And yet a skyscraper is built by mere man.
 So if something like a human-formed object blows my mind, what about a life sustaining mountain that reaches 15,000 feet into the sky?
 Or what about a tapestry of Redwood trees towering above the earth?

 The Hyperion is the name given to the tallest tree in the world.
-A Redwood tree of 370 feet tall, it is indeed a skyscraper.
+A Redwood tree of 380 feet tall, it is indeed a skyscraper.
 Redwoods are undeniably masterpieces of both engineering and art.
 Some of them still living today also stood in California when the Romans were conquering the world and Jesus walked on Earth.
 That’s over 2000 years old.
 If you have ever had the opportunity to walk among them, you experience a feeling of quiet reverence in the presence of these giants.

 Redwoods thrive in the fog.
 Most of them can be found in the coastal region of northern California and southern Oregon, where fog is produced even in the summer from warm air flowing over the frigid ocean.
 Treading on a carpet of mulch and fibrous bark filaments that lay at the base of these natural towers, Redwoods look like majestic poles shrouded in the soft wafting mist.
 The branches don’t hang low, so your eyes need to traverse upwards to see the transition from elongated trunks saturated in rust-colored bark to the deep green rows of subdued boughs.
 It’s silent, except for the crackle of twigs beneath your boots and echoes of birds jabbering with their daily activity.
-These grand trees are stunnnig.
+These grand trees are stunning.
 If they could talk, I am certain they would be among the wisest.

 But unlike a towering urban building forged one story at a time by construction workers with cranes, trees need water to extend to the sky.
 Remarkably, as fog or rain gripping the v-shaped rows of leaves eventually evaporates, a kind of natural pump is created that tows water up through tiny micro-pores located in their cell walls.
 This gravity defying natural water escalator inches nutrients up molecule by molecule to nourish the Redwood, all the way to the apex.
 Not only that, these trees create their own rain.
 As fog saturates leaves to the point where the grip is finally lost and cascades downwards, crashing through the loamy base, it penetrates the soil to quench the thirsty roots.

 At first wedged in the sky, a seed smaller than the tip of your little finger arrives at its time to journey downward to a resting place in the moist soil below.
 Within a month, it will germinate in its mineral rich abode and then begin to root.
-This miniscule seed is the descendent of greatness.
+This minuscule seed is the descendent of greatness.
 Its inception is only the beginning of a journey that could last thousands of years to ascend skyward in silence.
-Standing in the presence of a Redwood is worthy of awe.
+Yes, standing in the presence of a Redwood is worthy of awe.

 There’s More